Wjmoore32001/EzyReadComics/README.md

 - Keep confirmed catalog data separate from Comic Vine source data.
 - Use ingestion candidates to decide what Comic Vine source data is safe to promote.
+- Use official Marvel.com release calendar commands as the no-AI path for current and historical Marvel issue ingestion.
-- Use AI-assisted commands as controlled helpers for finding missing Marvel runs and filling official Marvel issue metadata.
+- Use AI-assisted commands as controlled helpers for finding missing Marvel runs and filling official Marvel issue metadata when needed.
 - Prefer official Marvel.com issue pages for current issue metadata.
 - Promote confirmed run and issue data only after analysis or controlled command review.
 - Keep uncertain source-data relationships out of the public catalog until reviewed.
 - Keep collected-volume catalog data separate from run ingestion.
 - Keep issue titles out of the current user-facing issue workflow.
 - Use published date as the main issue date.
+- Track whether official issue details are complete or incomplete.
 - Let issue #1 populate the parent run description when possible.
 - Keep reading tracking user-specific.
 - Keep run follow actions user-confirmed in the modal when they can affect multiple issue statuses.